Chair of Council and Pro-Chancellor

 Judith McNicol joined the Council of the University as a lay member from 01 November 2019.
 Judith is the Director of the National Railway Museum (NRM) in York – a role which she has held since 2017.
 The NRM is part of the prestigious Science Museums Group (SMG) and Judith is embarking on a transformation of the Museum as it shifts from a social history to a STEM focus.
 Prior to this role Judith has held group-wide senior posts in the wider SMG, including as Director of People and Culture, Change Director and Commercial Development Director.

 With a commitment to outreach and opening access, Judith herself completed a Foundation Degree (FdSc) in Countryside Management as a mature student from Bishop Burton College.

 Judith has lived in Yorkshire for twenty years and her commitment to the future success and growth of the City and its major institutions, including the University and the NRM, will be an asset to the work of Council.

 Professor John Loughhead CB OBE FREng FTSE joins the Council of the University from 01 November 2019.
-John is a specialist in industrial research at the interface of industry and academia, and has been Chief Scientific Adviser at the Department for Business, Energy and Industrial Strategy (BEIS) since 2016.
+John is a specialist in industrial research at the interface of industry and academia, and was Chief Scientific Adviser at the Department for Business, Energy and Industrial Strategy (BEIS) since 2016 to 2020.
 Prior to this he has held role as Chief Scientific Adviser at the former Department of Energy and Climate Change (DECC), Director of the UK Energy Research Centre (UKERC) and Corporate Vice-President of Technology and IP at global transport company, Alstom.